insight-centre/saffron/FORMATS.md

 A collection of documents.
 A corpus has the following properties

-* `index`: A string representing the path of the index for this corpus
 * `documents`: An array of documents in the corpus

 ### Document

 A single document in a corpus.
-It has the following properties
+At least one of the following four must be present

 * `file`: A string referring to the original version of this document on disk
 * `id`: A unique string to identify the document
+* `url`: The URL of the file
+* `contents`: The text contents of the file

+In addition the following may be provided

 * `name`: The human readable name of the document
 * `mime_type`: The MIME type of the document
 * `authors`: An array of authors of this document